gdgc-ace/ResumeBuilder/README.md

 It is a resume generator web app which can build your resume by just simply fill the form of information You can also  print it also in pdf format
-Tech used :- HTML , CSS , JAVASCRIPT ,BOOTSTRAP
+Tech used :- HTML , CSS , JAVASCRIPT ,BOOTSTRAP, TYPESCRIPT.

 Working
 -  Fill the form